afdataschool/r-novice-gapminder/_episodes/08-plot-ggplot2.md

 ## Transformations and statistics

-Ggplot also makes it easy to overlay statistical models over the data.
+`ggplot2` also makes it easy to overlay statistical models over the data.
 To demonstrate we'll go back to our first example: